'Buffy the Vampire Slayer' cast reunites for 20th anniversary

-In honor of the 20th anniversary of "Buffy the Vampire Slayer," Entertainment Weekly magazine dedicated next week's magazine cover (four different covers in all) to the cast of the hit TV series.
+In honor of the show's 20th anniversary, Entertainment Weekly dedicated next week's magazine cover (four different covers in all) to the cast of the hit TV series.

-There's a also a fun gallery of photos featuring Whedon and the cast in what looks like a very sinister library with plenty of shoutouts to the TV series including Emma Caulfield (Anya) posing with a white rabbit to remind us all that her character revealed that the Easter bunny was indeed evil.
+There's a also a fun gallery of photos featuring Whedon and the cast in what looks like a very sinister library with plenty of shoutouts to the TV series including Caulfield posing with a white rabbit to remind us that her character revealed the Easter bunny was indeed evil.

-The slideshow also included a painting of Anthony Stewart Head (Giles), who apparently couldn't be at the photo shoot due to conflicting schedules.
+The slideshow also includes a painting of Anthony Stewart Head (Giles), who apparently couldn't be at the photo shoot due to conflicting schedules.

 "So sad I couldn't join the reunion -- wasn't for lack of trying -- literally coincided with the tech rehearsal of Love In Idleness.
-Bummer," Head tweeted on March 29.
-"EW have worked hard to have my presence felt -- in a portrait on set and an interview.
-Here's to 20 years and a wonderful group of people."
+Bummer," Head tweeted on Wednesday.

 "This is surreal," Whedon commented on getting back together for the photo shoot.
 "For the most part, this is like a high school reunion but much worse because they all still look really great.
 I was hoping some of them would puff out a bit.
 But that did not take place."